 CENTRE-UB PhD Studentships

 Each 4-year studentship will be conducted in close collaboration with a partner organisation.
 The studentships are with a range of partner organisations (including public, private, or third sector partners) with interest and expertise in human behaviour.
-Each doctoral researcher will have 2 academic supervisors from the University of Birmingham and a supervisor based within the partner organisation.

-Please see below (Projects) for more detailed information about the projects, application process, eligibility, and training opportunities for CENTRE-UB PhD students.
+Please see below (Projects) for more detailed information about the projects, application process, eligibility, and training opportunities for Centre-UB PhD students.

-We invite applications from all who meet our eligibility criteria of having obtained or who are expected to obtain at least a 2.1 degree classification (see individual studentship projects for more detailed information).
-CENTRE-UB is committed to enhancing the diversity of the postgraduate research community.
+Centre-UB is committed to enhancing the diversity of the postgraduate research community.
 To do this, we are working together with The Talent Foundry, an organisation that enhances social mobility in young people from underserved communities.
+This initiative is exclusively available to UK home students who meet the eligibility criteria.
 Applicants who meet the eligibility criteria will be invited to access pre-application support.
+If shortlisted for an interview, The Talent Foundry will also provide preparation support.
+To check if you are eligible for this support, please complete this brief survey.

 Eligibility